Does Coffee Count as Water Intake?

 While these coffee beans have a diuretic effect, it has little negative influence on hydration.
 In fact, it is almost all positive, Decaf Coffee or not.

 You have the information to hand, so what’s left?
 Browsing our expansive selection of delicious products, of course!
-We stock over 1,000 types of Loose Tea and 70 types of Fresh Coffee.
+We stock over 1,000 types of Loose Tea and 70 types of Coffee Beans.
 Buy online or visit us in-store - the choice is yours.

 Whatever you decide, you’ll want to count on The Kent and Sussex Tea and Coffee Company for your beverage needs.
 Start your journey today.